 2. Adequate Provider Panel Time and Distance Requirements.
 The MCP shall submit to ODM electronic time and distance reports as per Appendix H for each county on a quarterly basis and according to ODM's specifications.
 This will include all required time and distance reports needed to calculate each measure under this requirement.
 Reports will be due to ODM on the first Monday of January, April, July, and October.
 The MCP shall ensure that 90% of beneficiaries in each county have access to at least one provider or facility for each type within the published county at all times.
-Beginning April 1, 2019, the MCP will be non-compliant if they have been provider panel deficient for two consecutive quarters for any time and distance per provider type.
-If the MCP has a provider panel deficiency for two consecutive quarters, ODM will assess a financial penalty of \$1,000.00 per provider type that does not meet the time and distance requirements.
-Beginning July 1, 2019, compliance will be assessed for each quarter and ODM will assess a penalty of \$1,000.00 per county per provider type for each occurrence of a time and distance deficiency.
+The MCP will be non-compliant if they have been provider panel deficient for two consecutive quarters for any time and distance per provider type.
+If the MCP has a provider panel deficiency for two consecutive guarters, ODM will assess a financial penalty of \$1,000.00 per provider type that does not meet the time and distance requirements.
 For instance, when an MCP is out of compliance for time and distance for an allergist in seven counties, ODM will assess a total of \$7,000.00 in penalties for that provider type.
 ODM may assess additional sanctions (e.g., CAPs, points, financial sanctions) if the MCP violates any other time and distance requirements or the MCP's member was unable to access the necessary services due to the MCP's failure to assure that time and distance requirements are met.
 Any monetary damages that otherwise would be assessed pursuant to this appendix may be reduced, at ODM's discretion, if the MCP reports the failure or noncompliance to ODM prior to notice of noncompliance.
 The amount of the reduction shall be no more than ninety percent of the total value of the monetary damages.